inko-lang/inko/docs/source/getting-started/pattern-matching.md

 ### Enum patterns

-If the value matched against is an enum class, we can match against its
+If the value matched against is an enum, we can match against its constructors:
-constructors:

 ```inko
 match Option.Some(42) {